-The Breakers cowl in my new book, Tempest uses a really simple but not widely known stitch pattern called double garter stitch.
+The Breakers cowl in my new book, Tempest uses a really simple but not widely know stitch pattern called double garter stitch.
 It’s a great pattern that can use any number of stitches and it’s worked the same on both sides, just like garter stitch.
 While it’s possible to use a conventional cast on, I developed a Double-Wrap Long Tail Cast On so the double garter stitch pattern is worked from the very beginning.

 Breakers has three tutorials, but trust me, it is a simple knit once you know how.

 Double-Wrap Long Tail Cast On Video Tutorial

 Recently a knitter was asking me a couple questions about her double-wrap long tail cast on because she was worried it was too tight.
 So I want to share with you some of the advice I gave her.
 These tips also can be applied to any long tail cast on, not just the double-wrap long tail cast on.